Italy sells debt at record low cost in pre-QE bond-buying frenzy

 By John Geddie

-LONDON, Feb 26 (Reuters) - Italy sold debt at a record-low cost on Thursday and borrowing costs across the euro zone tumbled to new troughs as investors stocked up before the launch of the European Central Bank’s sovereign bond-buying scheme.
+LONDON, Feb 26 (Reuters) - Italy sold debt at a record-low cost on Thursday and borrowing costs across the euro zone tumbled to new troughs as investors stocked up before the launch of the European Central Bank’s sovereign bond-buying scheme in March.

-With Greek risks fading after Athens agreed a bailout extension with its international creditors this week, attention has returned to the ECB’s trillion euro quantitative easing (QE) programme that kicks off in March.
+With Greek risks fading after Athens agreed a bailout extension with its international creditors this week, attention has returned to the ECB’s trillion euro programme.

-Ten-year yields in Germany, Ireland, Portugal, Italy, France, Austria, Finland and the Netherlands all hit new lows.
-Seven-year yields in Germany fell below zero for the first time.
+Ten-year yields in Germany, Ireland, Portugal, Italy, France, Austria, Finland and the Netherlands all hit lows - and seven-year yields in Germany fell below zero for the first time.

-Month-end related buying with index-tracking investors balancing portfolios and hints from the U.S. Federal Reserve that it may push back an expected rate hike also eased investor nerves about buying at such rock-bottom yields.
+Hints from the U.S. Federal Reserve that it may push back on a rate hike and upcoming data expected to show the world’s largest economy heading into deflation also eased investor nerves of buying at these rock-bottom yields.

-“The momentum is still very strong and it should carry over into tomorrow,” said David Schnautz, an interest rate strategist at Commerzbank.

-“As long as we keep mulling over QE, (bond buying provides) the path of least resistance, thus expectations are still for a very firm market here and any setbacks should still be very shallow.”

 Italy followed in Germany and Portugal’s tracks on Wednesday by selling five- and 10-year debt at record lows.
 In total, Rome raised 8.75 billion euros ($10 billion) from three bonds, the top of its planned issue range.

-Italy’s borrowing costs dropped further after the sale, with 10-year yields down around 13 basis points at 1.33 percent.
+The country’s borrowing costs dropped further after the sale, with 10-year yields down around 11 basis points at a record low of 1.35 percent.

-Spain’s equivalent debt, which tends to trade in tandem with Italy‘s, fell 12 bps to 1.251 percent, matching the low hit just after the ECB announced in January it was preparing a scheme to buy 60 billion euros of bonds a month.
+Spain’s equivalent debt, which tends to trade in tandem with Italy‘s, also fell 11 bps to 1.26 percent, a shade above the 1.25 percent low hit just after the ECB announced in January that it was preparing a scheme to buy 60 billion euros of bonds a month.

 The gap between Spanish 10-year yields and the German benchmark fell below 1 percent for the first time since early 2010.